mnshimiyimana/alu-shell/permissions/README.md

-Script that changes the group owner of a file.
+Script that changes the owner and group owner of all files in the directory.